vignat/vignat.github.io/index.md

 {::options parse_block_html="true"/}
 <div class="disclaimer">

-Please visit [Vigor official page](https://vigor.epfl.ch) for the recent version.
+Please visit the [Vigor official page](https://vigor.epfl.ch) for the recent version.

 This page is left for archival purposes.